Loss Control Insights for Contractors

 - Develop a fleet safety program – A formal program gets everyone on the same page about rules for driving company vehicles, training expectations and personal use policies.
 Our fleet safety program generator makes this step easy.

-- Train your drivers – If your employees spend a lot of time behind the wheel, help them prepare with free online training on defensive driving and backing and parking.
+- Train your drivers – If your employees spend a lot of time behind the wheel, help them prepare by training them.

 - Don’t be taken by surprise – Know what’s most likely to cause a commercial auto loss.
 We cover some less-obvious risks to your vehicles in 5 Surprising Things that Put Your Fleet at Risk.